-Alcoholism and Alcohol Abuse (cont.)
+Alcoholism and Alcohol Abuse (Alcohol Use Disorder) (cont.)

-What are the stages of alcoholism?
+What are the stages of alcohol use disorder?

-Five stages of alcohol and drug use have been identified.
+Five stages of alcohol and drug use disorders have been identified.
 The first stage is described as having access to alcohol rather than use of alcohol.
 In that stage, minimizing the risk factors that make a person more vulnerable to using alcohol are an issue.
 The second stage of alcohol use ranges from experimentation or occasional use to regular weekly use of alcohol.
-This or any of the higher stages of alcoholism may involve binge drinking.
+This or any of the more severe stages of alcoholism may involve binge drinking.
 The third stage is characterized by individuals further increasing the frequency of alcohol use and/or using the substance on a regular basis.
 This stage may also include either buying or stealing to get alcohol.
 In the fourth stage of alcohol use, users have established regular alcohol consumption, have become preoccupied with getting intoxicated ("high") and have developed problems in their social, educational, vocational, or family life as a result of using the substance.
 The final and most serious fifth stage of alcohol use is defined by the person only feeling normal when they are using alcohol.
 During this stage, risk-taking behaviors like stealing, engaging in physical fights, or driving while intoxicated increase, and they become most vulnerable to having suicidal thoughts.